storyblok/storyblok-react/README.md

 ### 3. Fetch Content and Render Components

 The `getStoryblokApi` can be used to fetch the data from the Storyblok API.
 This should be imported from `@storyblok/react/rsc`.
-Instead of using `StoryblokCompnent`, you can render the content of your route with the `StoryblokStory` component, which will automatically handle the Visual Editor live events when editing the story.
+Instead of using `StoryblokComponent`, you can render the content of your route with the `StoryblokStory` component, which will automatically handle the Visual Editor live events when editing the story.
 In `app/page.jsx`, use them as follows:

 ```js